 What to Look for in Blue Topaz

-COLOURGemstone colour is perhaps the most important aspect of a gemstone.
+COLORGemstone color is perhaps the most important aspect of a gemstone.
 Deeply saturated blue topaz fetches a higher price tag than lighter shades.
-Popular colour variations of blue topaz include:
+Popular color variations of blue topaz include:

 - London topaz: